Skip to content

 steps = summary.setdefault("steps", {})

-step_key = str(self.step_run.id)
+step_key = self.step_run.workflow_step.step_key or str(self.step_run.id)

 step_data = steps.setdefault(step_key, {})

-step_data["signals"] = signals
+step_data["output"] = signals

 self.validation_run.summary = summary